Welcome back!

 All the fundamental and advanced problem-solving skills we teach on StrategyTraining.com will still be relevant.

-From time to time, I receive messages from new members saying that they will not watch The Consulting Offer, Season 1, with Felix, which we recommend at the early stages of the case interview preparations process, because they say it is too old.
+From time to time, I receive messages from new members saying that they will not watch The Consulting Offer, Season 1, with Felix, which we recommend at the early stages of the case interview preparation process, because they say it is too old.

 Where is logic there?